Adolph Zukor: Early film career

 In 1903, he became involved in the film industry when his cousin, Max Goldstein, approached him for a loan to invest in a chain of theaters.
 These theaters were started by Mitchell Mark in Buffalo, New York, and hosted Edisonia Hall.
 Mark needed investors to expand his chain of theaters.
 Zukor gave Goldstein the loan and formed a partnership with Mark and Morris Kohn, a friend of Zukor's who also invested in the theaters.
 Zukor, Mark, and Kohn opened a penny arcade operating as The Automatic Vaudeville Company on 14th Street in New York City.
 They soon opened branches in Boston, Philadelphia, and Newark, with funding by Marcus Loew.
+By 1910, Zukor already owned a nickelodeon chain and became Leow's partner in a theater circuit.
+Two years later, he sold his shares in Loew's company in order to purchase the French film, Queen Elizabeth.

 Famous Players

 In 1912, Adolph Zukor established Famous Players Film Company—advertising "Famous Players in Famous Plays"—as the American distribution company for the French film production Les Amours de la reine Élisabeth starring Sarah Bernhardt.
 The following year he obtained the financial backing of the Frohman brothers, the powerful New York City theatre impresarios.
 Their primary goal was to bring noted stage actors to the screen and Zukor went on to produce The Prisoner of Zenda (1913).
 He purchased an armory on 26th Street in Manhattan and converted it into Chelsea Studios, a movie studio that is still used today.

-In 1916, the company merged with Jesse L. Lasky's company to form Famous Players-Lasky.
+In 1916, the company merged with Jesse L. Lasky's company to form Famous Players–Lasky.